 The initial contact of EPAD (i.e. EPAD LCS staff at the local TDC) with a potential research participant will include detailed oral and written information about EPAD LCS and the EPAD project (including the fact that EPAD is a public-private partnership and that potential commercial applications may result from research).
 Specific videos to assist learning on the concepts underpinning EPAD will also be used by the EPAD TDC teams to help potential research participants learn about the project.
 Research participants will have the opportunity to ask questions.
-Clear information will be provided on the relation between EPAD LCS and EPAD PoC trial, i.e. that participants are potentially entering on a trajectory that may involve trial participation later on, that informed consent for EPAD LCS does not imply consent for the EPAD PoC trial, that eligibility for EPAD LCS does not imply eligibility for the EPAD c.
-Transition into EPAD PoC Trial

-PoC trial, and that trial participation is subject to a separate informed consent form.
+Clear information will be provided on the relation between EPAD LCS and EPAD PoC trial, i.e. that participants are potentially entering on a trajectory that may involve trial participation later on, that informed consent for EPAD LCS does not imply consent for the EPAD PoC trial, that eligibility for EPAD LCS does not imply eligibility for the EPAD PoC trial, and that trial participation is subject to a separate informed consent form.
 Potential EPAD LCS participants will also be informed that they may be deselected from EPAD LCS after the screening/baseline visit.
 It will additionally be made clear that participants can continue to be involved in the PCs, and it is possible to withdraw from EPAD LCS without being forced to withdraw from PCs.
+All informed consents must be taken by either the Prinicipal Investigator or another medical practitioner who has been delegated this task.